South Dakota is among the cheapest states for families due to the state’s affordable child care costs, which are the fifth lowest in the nation.

 Medicaid is a health care program that helps pay for medical services for low-income South Dakota residents who meet the program’s eligibility requirements.

-Eligible families receive FREE or low cost medical assistance including regular checkups, well-child care exams, dental care, and vision care.
+Eligible families receive FREE or low cost medical assistance including, but not limited to, regular checkups, well-child care exams, dental care, and vision care.

 As South Dakota is not expanding Medicaid coverage, most low-income adults without children and some parents may not be eligible.
-However, you may still be able to get financial assistance to pay for coverage in the marketplace.
+Pregnant women who meet income limits may qualify for either limited coverage or full coverage.

 CHIP provides FREE health insurance to South Dakota children who meet certain eligibility guidelines.
 It covers a full range of health care services with no premium to pay.